All Products

 private_conn_pool_min_idle_per_db

-The minimum number of idle connections that each proxy node maintains for each data node.
-If the number of idle connections in the pool is below this value, they are not revoked even if they exceed the private_conn_idle_time_sec.
+Minimum idle connections each proxy node maintains per data node.
+Connections below this threshold are retained even if they exceed private_conn_idle_time_sec.

 0